SERE: Exploring Feature Self-relation for Self-supervised Transformer: Conclusions

 \section{Conclusions}

-In this paper, we propose the feature self-relation based self-supervised learning to enhance the relation modeling ability of self-supervised ViTs.
-Specifically, instead of directly using feature embeddings as the representation, we propose to use pixel-level and channel-level self-relation of features as representations for self-supervised learning.
-Self-relation is orthogonal to feature embeddings, which further boosts existing self-supervised methods.
-We show that feature self-relation helps improve the self-supervised ViTs in a more fine-grained level, benefiting multiple pixel-level dense prediction downstream tasks.
+In this paper, we propose a feature self-relation based self-supervised learning scheme to enhance the relation modeling ability of self-supervised ViT.
+Specifically, instead of directly using feature embedding as the representation, we propose to use spatial and channel self-relations of features as representations for self-supervised learning.
+Self-relation is orthogonal to feature embedding and further boosts existing self-supervised methods.
+We show that feature self-relation improves the self-supervised ViT at a fine-grained level, benefiting multiple downstream tasks, including image classification, semantic segmentation, object detection, and instance segmentation.

+\myPara{Acknowledgements.} This work is funded by NSFC (NO. 62225604, 62176130), and the Fundamental Research Funds for the Central Universities (Nankai University, 070-63233089).
+Computation is supported by the Supercomputing Center of Nankai University.